1. PRICE AND PAYMENT TERMS

 CTS cannot be responsible for accommodating any food allergies, or dietary requirements and restrictions, and is not responsible for any problems associated with the same.
 All such matters are the sole responsibility of the traveler and must be discussed with food and drink vendors while on tour.

 7. AIR TRAVEL AND TRANSPORTATION

 The number of connections, length of layovers, preference for particular seat assignments, and all conditions surrounding air travel cannot be guaranteed and may change before departure.
-Accordingly, if travelers require specific air travel needs and are not flexible concerning group air travel, travelers may wish to consider purchasing a land only package and securing your own air arrangements.
+Accordingly, if you require specific air travel needs and are not flexible concerning group air travel, you should consider purchasing a land only package and securing your own air arrangements.